-Department of Homeland Security U. S. Coast Guard TCP-HSG FORM-001 (Rev. 01/19)

-HOUSING STORAGE UNIT AGREEMENT

-Storage Unit Assigned:

-Section II - Storage Unit Regulations

-HAZARDOUS MATERIALS: There will be NO storage of flammable solids, liquids or gasses inside or outside of the unit.

-LIABILITIES: Training Center Petaluma and the Coast Guard are not responsible for any loss or damage to your personal property while in storage.
+Department of Homeland Security U. S. Coast Guard TCP-HSG FORM-001 (Rev. 01/19) HOUSING STORAGE UNIT AGREEMENT Section I - General Information (Please Print) Resident's Name (Last, First, MI): Housing Site or Barracks Name: Storage Unit Assigned: Section II - Storage Unit Regulations HAZARDOUS MATERIALS: There e will be NO storage of flammable solids, liquids or gasses inside or outside of the unit. property while in storage.
+Residen CLEANLINESS: You are responsib LIABILITIES: Training Center Petaluma and the Coast Guard are not responsible for any loss or damage to your personal property while in storage.
 Resident is responsible for procuring their own lock and keeping belongings locked at all times.
 CLEANLINESS: You are responsible for keeping your storage unit clean at all times.
 There is to be no storage on top of or outside your unit.
-Upon check out from assigned housing, the interior will be cleaned.

-MODIFICATIONS: Shelves may be installed inside the storage unit, however, they must be free standing.

-INSURANCE: It is recommended that residents obtain renters insurance that will cover personal property while in authorized storage.

-Section IIII - Statement of Understanding

-"I have read and understand the above regulations regarding storage container usage.
+Opon check out from assigned housing, the interior will be cleaned.
+MODIFICATIONS: Shelves may b be installed inside the storage unit, however, they must be free standing. d that residents obtain renters insurance that will cover personal property while in authorized storage.
+Section IIII - Statement of Understanding "I have read and understand the above regulations regarding storage container usage.
 I also understand that Housing has the right to inspect my unit with at least 24 hours advance notice for compliance of the above rules.
 If I am found to be in violation of the above rules, Housing has the right to evict me from the storage unit.
-Finally, I understand that the Coast Guard has the right to enter my storage unit without permission if sufficient and reasonable grounds for a lawful search are established by the Commanding Officer in accordance with existing Coast Guard regulations."
+Finally, I understand that the Coast Guard has the right to enter my storage unit without permission if sufficient and understand that the Coast G Guard has the right to enter my storage unit without permission if sufficient and Guard has the right to enter my storage unit without permission if sufficient and ful search are established by the Commanding Officer in accordance with existing ful search are established by the Commanding Officer in accordance with existing

-Residents Signature:

-Housing Representative Signature:
+- 0.0 BR#: